-Changes to the Director repository If a Time Server is in use, a representation of its public key is CONDITIONALLY REQUIRED in Director repository Root metadata.
+If an external time source is in use, a representation of its public key is CONDITIONALLY REQUIRED in Director repository Root metadata.

-If a Time Server is implemented AND partial verification Secondaries are used, the following metadata is CONDITIONALLY REQUIRED in the Director repository's Targets metadata:
+If an external time source is implemented AND partial verification Secondaries are used, the following metadata is CONDITIONALLY REQUIRED in the Director repository's Targets metadata:

-• A representation of the public key(s) for the Time Server, similar to the representation of public keys in Root metadata.
+• A representation of the public key(s) for the external time source, similar to the representation of public keys in Root metadata.

-Listing the public key of the Time Server in Director Targets metadata is necessary to allow partial verification Secondaries to perform Time Server key rotation.
+Listing the public key of the external time source in Director Targets metadata is necessary to allow partial verification Secondaries to perform key rotation.

-Changes to a Primary If the Time Server is implemented, the Primary is CONDITIONALLY REQUIRED to use the following procedure to verify the time.
+3.1.1.1 Changes to a Primary If an external time source is implemented, the Primary SHOULD follow its stipulated procedure for verifying the time.
 This procedure occurs after the vehicle version manifest is sent and will fulfill the Download and check current time step of the Uptane Standard.